 I love a good glass of Riesling but I go weak in the knees for an oatmeal stout or porter.

 MCA was my favourite Beastie Boy.
+I get teary eyed every May 4, the anniversary of his death.

 I can spin wool but I don’t know how to knit.